adambard/learnxinyminutes-docs/lean4.html.markdown

     intro a ; have := a.right ; contradiction

 /-
-Programming algorithms in Lean is harder.

-This is because we have to convince Lean of termination.
+We have to convince Lean of termination when a function is defined using just a `def`.
 Here's a simple primality checking algorithm that tests all candidate divisors.
 -/
 def prime' (n : Nat) : Bool :=
   if h : n < 2 then